luisalro/miax-MeanReversionwithBB_InvestmentAlgorithm/README.md

 ### Deliverable

 The algorithm will consist of a mean reversion with Bollinger Bands allocator trading strategy used on IBEX.
-It will be coded in Python.
+The delivered Jupyter Notebook and scripts will be coded in Python.